Picus-Security-Golang-Bootcamp/bitirme-projesi-emreclsr/README.md

 # Picus Final Project

 ## Introduction
-This project is a simple e-commerce API that allows users to create new accounts, log-in, search products and fill their basket, create an order and cancel their orders.
+This project is a sample e-commerce API that allows users to create new accounts, log-in, search products and fill their basket, create an order and cancel their orders.
 Admin can create new categories and products unlike the users.

 This project has been developed for Patika - Picus Security Go Bootcamp.
 15 different tasks were completed and